by Michael Timmins:

 Here is a taste….Jackie Kennedy (as imagined by the writer) sitting on Air Force One, heading back to Washington with the body of her husband, still wearing her blood-splattered clothes so that the world could see “what they have done to Jack”, wracked with survivors guilt and suddenly struck by the horrible realization that maybe the bullet wasn't meant for him, but for her.

-This entry was posted on Friday, September 20th, 2013 at 5:02 pm and is filed under news.
+This entry was posted on Sunday, September 15th, 2013 at 9:51 pm and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.